GW2. New to PvP. Comprehensive guide to all the core components of the Guild Wars 2 Player vs Player game mode. 2023.

 - Disable Double-Tap to Evade so you can find a good keybind for this integral mechanic.

 - Set Ground Targeting to Fast with Range Indicator or Instant.
 This allows you to use ground targeted skills in one key press.
 Instant is faster because it fires the skill as soon as you press the key and it allows some ground targets to be retargeted mid cast.
-Fast with Indicator allows similar speed because it fires the skill when you leave go of the key, but still allows you to see exactly where it will go.
+Fast with Indicator allows similar speed because it fires the skill when you leave go of the key, but unlike instant still allows you to see exactly where it will go because the indicator remains.

 - Disable Autotargeting so you can use leap skills without a target to move in a direction away from the enemy.
 Also leave Melee Attack Assist and Promote Skill Target off to give you more freedom to aim your skills.